muhammad-faizan-122/chatbot/READMe.md

 ## Features

-*   **Intelligent Web Search**: A router analyzes user queries to intelligently decide whether a web search is required for the most current and relevant answers.
-*   **Persistent Conversation History**: Uses thread-based persistence, so conversation history is saved.
-You can continue your chat even after closing the browser or restarting the app.
-*   **Advanced Logic with LangGraph**: Powered by LangGraph to create a flexible, stateful conversation flow.
+*   **Persistent Conversation History**: Use MongoDB to persist the chatting.
+*   **Open source GGUF Llama-3.2-1B LLM**: Uses Quanitized Llama-3.2 LLM for generating high-quality, conversational responses.
-*   **Google Gemini LLM**: Uses Google Gemini for generating high-quality, conversational responses.
+*   **Gemini API based**: Uses Gemini API for generating high-quality, conversational responses.
 *   **Simple Web Interface**: A clean and simple chat interface built with Streamlit.
 *   **Local Network Access**: Can be accessed from other devices on the same local network.